dmytropogribnyy/Bot_new/docs/File_Guide.md

 Priority-Based Trading: Small accounts focus on specific pairs for optimal capital utilization

 This architecture supports the growth trajectory from small deposits (100-120 USDC) to larger account sizes by automatically adjusting parameters, priorities, and strategies based on the current balance.

+## Data Directory File Assessment

+The content of your data files looks well-structured and appropriate for the bot's needs.
+Here's my analysis of each file:
+JSON Configuration Files

+bot_state.json ✓

+Properly formatted with correct operational state parameters No changes needed

+dynamic_symbols.json ✓

+Contains the three priority pairs for small accounts Matches your configuration settings perfectly
+No changes needed

+filter_adaptation.json ✓

+Good structure with relax factors for all three trading pairs This should help avoid the previous NoneType errors
+No changes needed

+trade_statistics.json ✓

+Comprehensive structure with all required fields Initialized with appropriate starting values
+The initial_balance value of 100 is appropriate for small account settings

+System Files

+last_ip.txt and last_update.txt ✓

+Simple text files with expected data
+No changes needed

+CSV Data Files

+tp_performance.csv ✓

+Contains historical trade performance data
+No changes needed

+dry_entries.csv, entry_log.csv, and score_history.csv ✓

+These contain historical trading data and metrics
+No changes needed